Der-Zauberer/ServerSystemPlugin/README.md

 |`serversystem.rank.premium`|false|Display premium prefix|
 |`serversystem.rank.player`|true|Display player prefix|
 |`serversystem.tools.signeddit`|op|Allow to create executable signs|

+The rank permissions give the player a colored name and prefix (more information at "Groups").

 ## Config
 The config can be found at `/plugins/serversystem/plugin.yml` in your server folder.